LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/categories-of-errors.rst

 .. admonition:: Question

-   Label each of the following as either a complier error, compiler warning or logic error.
+   Label each of the following as either a complier error, compiler warning, unhandled expectation or logic error.

    #.
 Trying to use a variable that has not been defined.
    #.
 Leaving off a close parenthesis, ``)``, when calling ``Console.WriteLine``.
    #.
 Forgetting to divide by 100 when printing a percentage amount.
+   #.
+Asking the user for their favorite number and they enter ``""`` (an empty string).